 Best practices for look and feel

 - Create a succinct name for your application.
 Long names detract from readability.
 Avoid including the version of your application in the name.
 For example, use "Word Mole" instead of "Word Mole version 2.0."

 - Mention that your app is BBM connected when you write a description of your application for the BlackBerry World storefront.
 Because BlackBerry Messenger is one of the most widely used applications on BlackBerry devices, users might be encouraged to try your application.
 You can use the following sample text in your description: "By connecting this application to BBM, you and your contacts can get together, socialize, and communicate by <insert a phrase that describes what users can do (for example, playing games against each other)>."

 - Create an application icon that is 114 x 114 pixels.

-- Design icons that are visually interesting.
-Make sure that users can distinguish the icons from the background of the screen and that they can distinguish your application from other applications.
+- Design an icon that is visually interesting.
+Make sure that users can distinguish the icon from the background of the screen and that they can distinguish your application from other applications.
 Avoid using BlackBerry Messenger icons or BBM branding in your application.

-- Register your application with the BBM Social Platform when users open your application for the first time.
+- Register your app with the BBM Social Platform when users open your app for the first time.
 Users are more likely to expect setup activities the first time that they open an application.

-- If users do not agree to connect the application to BBM, avoid exposing functionality that requires connection to BBM (for example, in menus or buttons on the screen).
-If users tap a dimmed item, display a toast indicating that the application is not connected to BBM and explain how users can connect to BBM.
+- Avoid unnecessary exposure to BBM functionality.
+If users tap a dimmed item (for example, in menus or on buttons on the screen), display a toast to notify that the application is not connected to BBM and explain how they can connect to BBM.